oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

-Because we can rely on various properties working in only one layout mode, and we get a simple mode toggle, it's fairly simple to setup any fallback we want.
+Because we can rely on various properties working in only one layout mode, and we get a simple mode toggle, it's fairly simple to set up any fallback we want.
-But the trade off is that we don't have the the most obvious fallback _built-in_ from the start.
+But the trade off is that we don't have the the most obvious fallback _built in_ from the start.

 While I was experimenting with different fallback paths, I was trying to maintain the spirit of masonry in some way --